The Paul Ricard track, on the French Riviera, returned to the F1 calendar in 2018 following an 18-year absence.

 There is relatively little track action at Paul Ricard throughout the year other than Formula 1.
 The circuit held the French motorcycle Grand Prix on 13 occasions, most recently in 1999.
 It’s also a popular venue for F1 tyre testing.
 The track’s 2018 return wasn’t without difficulty – poor traffic management meant fans were stuck outside the circuit for most of the first day’s action.
 Luckily, a proper mobility plan was put in place for 2019.
 Paul Ricard will remain on the F1 calendar until at least 2021.

-Major motorsport events happening at Circuit Paul Ricard in 2020
+Upcoming events at Circuit Paul Ricard

 The Circuit Paul Ricard is located in the Le Castellet commune, around 40km east of Marseilles, in south eastern France.